-ARM Compiler 5 option ARM Compiler 6 option Description list_macros -E -dM List all the macros that are defined at the end of the translation unit, including the predefined macros. littleend -mlittle-endian Generates code for little-endian data. lower_ropi,no_lower_ropi -fropi-lowering, - fno-ropi-lowering Enables or disables less restrictive C when generating Read-Only Position-Independent (ROPI) code.
-Note In ARM Compiler 5, whenacps=/ropi is specified,lower_ropi is not switched on by default.
-In ARM Compiler 6, when -fropi is specified, -fropi-lowering is switched on by default. lower_rwpi,no_lower_rwpi -frwpi-lowering, - fno-rwpi-lowering Enables or disables less restrictive C when generating Read-Write Position-Independent (RWPI) code. -M -M Instructs the compiler to produce a list of makefile dependency lines suitable for use by a make utility. md -MD Creates makefile dependency files, including the system header files.
-In ARM Compiler 5, this is equivalent tomddepend_system_headers. mdno_depend_system_headers -MMD Creates makefile dependency files, without the system header files. mm -ММ Creates a single makefile dependency file, without the system header files.
+ARM Compiler 5 option ARM Compiler 6 option Description licretry No equivalent.
+There is no equivalent of thelicretry option.
+The ARM Compiler 6 tools automatically retry failed attempts to obtain a license. list_macros -E -dM List all the macros that are defined at the end of the translation unit, including the predefined macros. littleend -mlittle-endian Generates code for little-endian data. lower_ropi,no_lower_ropi -fropi-lowering,- fno-ropi-lowering Enables or disables less restrictive C when generating Read- Only Position-Independent (ROPI) code. --Note - In ARM Compiler 5, when - acps=/ropi is specified, lower_ropi is not switched on by default.
+In ARM Compiler 6, when -fropi is specified, -fropi-lowering is switched on by default. lower_rwpi,no_lower_rwpi -frwpi-lowering,- fno-rwpi-lowering Enables or disables less restrictive C when generating Read- Write Position-Independent (RWPI) code. -M -M Instructs the compiler to produce a list of makefile dependency lines suitable for use by a make utility. md -MD Creates makefile dependency files, including the system header files.
+In ARM Compiler 5, this is equivalent tomd depend_system_headers. mdno_depend_system_headers -MMD Creates makefile dependency files, without the system header files. mm -MM Creates a single makefile dependency file, without the system header files.
 In ARM Compiler 5, this is equivalent to -M no_depend_system_headers. no_exceptions -fno-exceptions Disables the generation of code needed to support C++ exceptions. -0 -0 Specifies the name of the output file. -Onum -Onum Specifies the level of optimization to be used when compiling source files.
 The default for ARM Compiler 5 is -02.
 The default for ARM Compiler 6 is -00.
-For debug view in ARM Compiler 6, ARM recommends -01 rather than -00 for best trade-off between image size, performance, and debug. -0space -0z / -0s Performs optimizations to reduce image size at the expense of a possible increase in execution time. -Otime This is the default.
+For debug view in ARM Compiler 6, ARM recommends -01 rather than -00 for best trade-off between image size, performance, and debug. -Ospace -0z / -0s Performs optimizations to reduce image size at the expense of a possible increase in execution time. -Otime This is the default.
 Performs optimizations to reduce execution time at the expense of a possible increase in image size.
 There is no equivalent of the -Otime option.
-ARM Compiler 6 optimizes for execution time by default, unless you specify the -Os or -Oz options. phony_targets -MP Emits dummy makefile rules.
+ARM Compiler 6 optimizes for execution time by default, unless you specify the -Os or -Oz options.